List of Discworld characters: Didactylos

 Meaning "Two-Fingered" in Ephebian, Didactylos is a Disc philosopher who bears more than a passing resemblance to Diogenes the Cynic in the 13th Discworld novel, Small Gods.
 Didactylos lives in a barrel inside the wall of the palace of the Tyrant in Ephebe, crafting bespoke philosophies, axioms and aphorisms for scraps.
 Although Didactylos is one of the most popular philosophers on the Disc, Didactylos never earns the respect of his fellow philosophers, who say he thinks 'about the wrong things', his authorship of the scroll, De Chelonian Mobile, which contradicts Omnian dogma about the shape of the Discworld, was one catalyst in Vorbis' plans to annex Ephebe.
 A common motif for Didactylos is being pictured with a lantern though blind and looking for an "honest man".
 Didactylos is made an Omnian bishop by Brutha.

 Dragon King of Arms

 Appearing in Feet of Clay, Dragon King of Arms is the vampire chief herald at the Royal College of Arms of Ankh-Morpork.
 He informs Sam Vimes that he is not entitled to a coat of arms due to his ancestor Suffer-Not-Injustice 'Stoneface' Vimes' executing Lorenzo the Kind, the last King of Ankh-Morpork, while at the same time proposing that Corporal Nobby Nobbs may be the heir to the Earldom of Ankh.

-Dragon becomes involved in a plot to return Ankh-Morpork to a monarchy by deposing of the current Patrician and the system he runs.
+Dragon is revealed to be the mastermind behind a plot to depose Lord Vetinari and restore the Ankh-Morpork monarchy, resenting the elevation of tradespeople and Guild members to the gentry (who thus constituted the Royal College of Arms' most recent clients) under Vetinari's rule and fearing that the rightful heir Captain Carrot would produce a part-werewolf lineage with his girlfriend Angua (proposing the possibly bogus pretender Nobby as a more acceptable alternative for the Guilds and nobles).